Film title design: History

 One famous example of the form is the work of Saul Bass in the 1950s and 1960s.
 His modish title sequences for the films of Alfred Hitchcock were key in setting the style and mood of the movie even before the action began, and contributed to Hitchcock's "house style" that was a key element in his approach to marketing.
 Another well known designer is Maurice Binder, who designed the often erotic titles for most of the James Bond films from the 1960s to the 1980s; Robert Brownjohn designed two of the films.
 After Binder's death, Daniel Kleinman has done several of the titles.

-However, the leader in the industry in the 1990s - 2000 was Cinema Research Corporation, with over 400 movie titles to its credit in that time period alone, and almost 700 titles in total from the 1950s to 2000.
+However, the leader in the industry in the 1990s was Cinema Research Corporation, with over 400 movie titles to its credit in that time period, and almost 700 titles in total from the 1950s to 2000.

-Modern technology has enabled a much more fantastical way of presenting them through use of programs such as Adobe After Effects and Maxon Cinema4D.
-Although a form of editing, it's considered a different role and art form rather than of a traditional film editor.
+Modern technology has enabled a more fantastical way of presenting them through use of programs such as Adobe After Effects and Maxon Cinema4D.
+Although a form of editing, it is considered a different role and art form rather than of a traditional film editor.